 3. Have you seen any tree which has roots growing from its branches?

-Yes, the big banyan tree in the near my home and the one in my village has several long roots like structures growing from its branches.
+Yes, the big banyan tree near my home and the one in my village have several long roots-like structures growing from its branches.

 Let us do this

 1. Did you observe the seedlings come out of the seeds?

 Yes, I observed that seedlings come out of the seeds.

 2. Draw the picture of the seedling as it looks on the fourth and the eighth day.

 1. What difference did you observe in the seeds after soaking?
 Compare with dry seeds and write.

 I observed that the seeds, after soaking, get swollen and sprouted after two days, while the dry seeds did not get swollen or sprout.